Atlanta for the 99%

 Extreme heat can be lethal.
 Today, Atlanta experiences heat waves six times more frequently every year than we did in 1960.
 To regulate summer heat, it’s crucial that we preserve our declining tree cover, green spaces, trails, and parks.
 Tree cover is essential to public health.
 It keeps our air, water, and soil clean, is the #1 way to mitigate the urban heat island effect, and can prevent flooding in neighborhoods.

-We all remember this summer, when water in the city shut off for days because of our antiquated water pipes system.
-Clean water is a human right.
-We cannot afford to keep neglecting our city’s infrastructure at the expense of the health and safety of Atlanta residents.
 We need a complete overhaul of our city’s car-dependent, dated infrastructure, and a plan for a Green New Deal as an investment in the generations to come.

 Atlanta should be a place where anyone can afford to live, work, and raise a family.
 But increasingly, Atlanta residents are forced to take on multiple jobs while they struggle to make ends meet.
-Thanks to corporate greed, the price of groceries, gas, electricity, medical care, and child care is piling up for families.
+Thanks to corporate greed, the cost of housing, groceries, gas, electricity, medical care, and child care is piling up for families.
 Compared with other large American cities, Atlanta’s inflation rate is the third highest, with prices rising nearly 30% since the start of the pandemic.

 Public Transit, Bike Lanes, & Walkability